papermerge/documentation/docs/roadmap.md

 1. Localization
 2. UI settings
-3. Per object access management
+3. Per object access management (work in progress, will be released in version 3.5)
-4. Group ownership
+4. Group ownership (work in progress, will be released in version 3.5)
 5. Search by custom fields
 6. System audit